 Board of Governors: Chair for 2011-2012

-Born in 1955 in Naples, Mr. Formica holds a degree in International Law from the University of Rome.
+Mr. Ghisi holds a degree in Political Science from the Bologna University in Italy.